daria-marczak/devnotes/testingnotes.md

 + Methods returning a specific and complex value often can't be mocked automatically
 + Methods that are not part of your module at compile-time won't be mocked
 + Modules that you did not expect to be mocked may be mocked

+## Snapshot testing
+A snapshot is a JSON file: it's a record of a component's output.
+Jest compared it to component's actual output during testing process.
+It's comitted along with other modules and tests to the application repo.

+To create a snapshot we need to import the component and renderer from react-test-renderer.
+We use ``renderer.create`` to create a tree, which is a representation of HTML output of the component.
+In this example enzyme is not used.

+We then need an assertion ``toMatchSnapshot()``.
+However, the first time it's called, it just creates a snapshot, it has nothing to compare it to.
+Nothing is being tested.
+But once the file with JSON exists, it compares the representation.

+``expect(tree.toJSON()).toMatchSnapshot()`` is the full method that we need to call to create a snapshot.

+### Snapshot testing process
+1. Creation of a new component
+1. Snapshot is generated automatically
+1. Commit of changes
+1. Other person makes a change to a dependency of the component
+1. A new snapshot is automatically generated
+1. Test suite sees that the snapshots don't match so it fails until will be updated (if the change was intended, they can update the snapshot)